charignon/github-review/README.md

 If you use GitHub Enterprise, you can use the `github-review-host` custom variable to configure the endpoint of your GitHub Enterprise installation.

-By default, `github-review` only fetches the PR title summary and diff.
-You can set `github-review-fetch-top-level-and-review-comments` to `t` to enable fetching top-level and review comments.
+By default, `github-review` fetches all comments in a pull request.
+You can set `github-review-fetch-top-level-and-review-comments` to `nil` switch to only fetching the PR title summary and diff.